deNBI/bibigrid_clum/readme.md

 `source ~/.venv/bibigrid/bin/activate`

 Following [pip](https://manpages.ubuntu.com/manpages/bionic/en/man1/pip.1.html) installations will only affect the virtual environment.
 The virtual environment is only `sourced` in the terminal where you executed the source command.
 Other terminals are not affected.

 #### Fulfilling Requirements

+Now let's move into the bibigrid folder `cd bibigrid` we will stay in it unless explicitly mentioned otherwise.

 You will now install packages required by BiBiGrid within your newly created virtual environment.
 If you haven't `sourced` your environment yet, please go [back](#sourcing-environments).
 To install all BiBiGrid requirements, we simply install from the given requirements file: